 Free and Affordable Activities in Tonga

 After your whale swim, perhaps scuba diving among the coral reefs or even heading out on the fishing charter to reel in the big ones, well, that often doesn’t leave a whole lot left in our travel budget for Tonga.
 Luckily, MOST of Tonga’s attractions and activities are free or cheap.
 The islands are awash in intriguing historical sites, natural wonders and crystal clear waters for snorkelling or kayaking.
-You can fill up an entire two weeks exploring the islands and its waters on the cheap, so check out this list of free and cheap things to do in Tonga to help keep your travel budget to a minimum!
+You can fill up an entire two weeks exploring the islands and their waters on the cheap, so check out this list of free and cheap things to do in Tonga to help keep your travel budget to a minimum!

 For more advice on planning a trip to the Kingdom, take a look at The Complete Guide to Tonga.